UCB-INFO-PYTHON/MIDS_python_showcase/README.md

 ---

 These examples are selected as the best of the best projects.
 They serve to show the current Python students what is possible.
 As a result of this we see progressively better projects every semester.
-Projects are sorted by semester.
+Projects are sorted by semester. ** Please note that although the projects here are outstanding for various reasons, none of these are perfect.
+These are all student work and not perfect model examples. **

 #### Project 1 - object oriented code base